sethgrid/running/README.md

     # crowdrise proxy endpoints. proxies the request adding the api key and secret
     /crowdrise/{crowdrise api endpoint}

+    # assets file server - all files will be publically available here
+    /assets
 ```

 ## Program Flow